 1. Ensure proper nutrition: Provide your pet with high-quality food that is balanced and appropriate for their age, breed, and lifestyle.
 Avoid processed foods containing excessive fillers or preservatives and human food like chocolate and garlic.

-5. Clean the space regularly: Sanitize their living environment and outdoor spaces regularly, as parasites can be contracted through contaminated soil or water.
+5. Clean the space regularly: Sanitize their living and outdoor spaces regularly, as parasites can be contracted through contaminated soil or water.

 By adhering to these preventative steps, you can keep your beloved pet safe and healthy by significantly decreasing its risk of contracting diarrhea.